jkoendev/double-pendulum-on-cart/README.md

 ## License

 You are free to use, modify, copy, distribute the code.
 Please give a clap on medium, star on github, or share the article if you like.
+Created by: [https://github.com/jkoendev/](https://github.com/jkoendev/)